TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 SMU Stats and Trends

-- SMU is 1-1 against the spread and 3-0 overall when the team records more than 17.5 points.
+- SMU is 1-1 against the spread and 3-0 overall in games when it records more than 17.5 points.

 - In games that SMU piles up over 289.5 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Mustangs have turned the ball over four times this season, two more turnovers than the Horned Frogs have forced (2).
+- The Mustangs have turned the ball over two more times (4 total) than the Horned Frogs have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.